Emergency Dentist – Oklahoma City, OK

 We See Dental Emergencies Fast

-Here in OKC, our dental team understands very well that dental emergencies are inconvenient by nature.
+Here in OKC, we understand very well that dental emergencies are inconvenient by nature.
 When these scary situations happen, already having a trusted dental team in your family’s corner can make a world of difference!
 Please don’t hesitate to contact Joe Isaacson Dental immediately to request an urgent visit if you’re grappling with severe oral pain and/or an injured tooth.
 Dr. Isaacson will make every effort to accommodate you as soon as possible, providing much-needed relief.

 Why Choose Joe Isaacson Dental for Emergency Dentistry?